Pietro Badoglio: Italian invasion of Ethiopia

-On 3 October 1935, because the progress of De Bono's invasion of Abyssinia was judged to be too slow by Mussolini, Badoglio, who had in the meantime launched an epistolary campaign against Emilio de Bono, replaced de Bono as the commander.
-Badoglio asked for and was given permission to use chemical warfare, using as a pretext the torture and murder of downed Italian pilot Tito Minniti during the Ethiopian "Christmas Offensive".
-The British historian Sir Ian Kershaw wrote the "barbarous initiatives in the conduct of the war in Ethiopia" came as a rule from the military elite rather than from Mussolini himself.
+On 3 October 1935, because the progress of De Bono's invasion of Abyssinia was judged by Mussolini to be too slow, Badoglio, who had in the meantime launched a letter campaign against Emilio de Bono, replaced de Bono as the commander.
+Badoglio asked for and was given permission to use chemical weapons, using the torture and murder of downed Italian pilot Tito Minniti during the Ethiopian "Christmas Offensive" as a pretext for doing so.
+British historian Sir Ian Kershaw wrote the "barbarous initiatives in the conduct of the war in Ethiopia" came as a rule from the military elite rather than from Mussolini himself.

-He employed mustard gas to effectively destroy the Ethiopian armies confronting him on the northern front.
-Badoglio commanded the Italian invasion army at the First Battle of Tembien, the Battle of Amba Aradam, the Second Battle of Tembien, and the Battle of Shire.
+Badoglio employed mustard gas to effectively destroy the Ethiopian armies confronting him on the northern front.
+He commanded the Italian forces at the First battle of Tembien, the Battle of Amba Aradam, the Second battle of Tembien, and the Battle of Shire.
 On 31 March 1936, Badoglio defeated Emperor Haile Selassie commanding the last Ethiopian army on the northern front at the Battle of Maychew.
 On 26 April, with no Ethiopian resistance left between his forces and Addis Ababa, Badoglio launched his "March of the Iron Will" to take the Ethiopian capital city and end the war.
 By 2 May, Haile Selassie had fled the country.

 On 5 May 1936, Marshal Badoglio led the victorious Italian troops into Addis Ababa.
 Mussolini declared King Victor Emmanuel to be the Emperor of Ethiopia, and Ethiopia became part of the Italian Empire.
-On this occasion, Badoglio was appointed the first Viceroy and Governor General of Ethiopia and ennobled with the victory title of Duke of Addis Abeba ad personam.
+On this occasion, Badoglio was appointed the first viceroy and governor general of Ethiopia and ennobled with the victory title of Duke of Addis Ababa ad personam.

-On 11 June 1936, Rodolfo Graziani replaced Badoglio as Viceroy and Governor-General of Ethiopia.
-Badoglio returned to his duties as the Supreme Chief of the Italian General Staff.
+On 11 June 1936, Rodolfo Graziani replaced Badoglio as viceroy and governor-general of Ethiopia.
+Badoglio returned to his duties as supreme chief of the Italian general staff.
 According to Time magazine, Badoglio even joined the Fascist Party in early June.

 World War II

-Badoglio was Chief of Staff from 1925 to 1940, and it was he who had the final say on the entire structure of the Armed Forces, including doctrine, selection of officers, armaments, during that period, influencing the whole military environment.
-Badoglio was not in favour of the Italian-German Pact of Steel and was pessimistic about the chances of Italian success in any European war.
-Despite such misgivings, he did not oppose the decision of Mussolini and the King to declare war on France and Great Britain.
+Badoglio was chief of staff from 1925 to 1940, and had the final say on the entire structure of the Armed Forces, including doctrine, selection of officers, and armaments, influencing the whole military environment.
+He did not oppose the decision of Mussolini and the King to declare war on France and Great Britain.
 Following the Italian army's poor performance in the invasion of Greece in December 1940, he resigned from the General Staff.
-Badoglio was replaced by Ugo Cavallero.
+He was replaced by Ugo Cavallero.